tjdunklee/personal-site/source/_posts/2018-03-07-Using-a-Raspberry-Pi-for-an-Outdoor-IP-Camera.md

 ## The Plan
 Although I already had the basics of a Raspberry Pi setup at home, I knew I would need to order quite a few new goodies to make this project happen.
 I quickly put together a list of all the items I would need for this build.

-- Raspberry Pi Model B
+- Raspberry Pi
 - Power Supply
-- PiCamera v2
+- Pi Camera v2
 - Extended Camera Cable
 - UV Camera Filter
 - Camera Step-Up Filter Adapter